Austin Wolf: Public image

-Personal life

-As of 2019, Wolf has a husband.

-Arrest for child pornography
+2025 conviction for sex crimes

-On April 21, 2024, the Federal Bureau of Investigation (FBI) executed a search warrant in Wolf's Manhattan apartment, where an SD card containing hundreds of videos of child pornography, which he reportedly received and sent anonymously with an undercover FBI agent through Telegram between March 24 and 28, was found.
-According to Damian Williams, the United States Attorney for the Southern District of New York, the videos included one of a 10-year-old child being raped and bound by a man, while others contained children as young as infants.
-In June 2024, the United States Department of Justice announced that Wolf had been arrested in New York and charged with one count of distribution and receipt of child pornography and one count of possession of child pornography.
+On April 21, 2024, the Federal Bureau of Investigation (FBI) executed a search warrant in Wolf's Manhattan apartment, where an SD card containing hundreds of videos of child sexual abuse material, which he reportedly received and sent anonymously with an undercover FBI agent through Telegram between March 24 and 28, was found.
+According to Damian Williams, then the United States attorney for the Southern District of New York, the videos included one of a 10-year-old child being raped and bound by a man, while others contained children as young as infants.

+In June 2024, the United States Department of Justice announced that Wolf had been arrested in New York and charged with one count of distribution and receipt of child sexual abuse material and one count of possession of child sexual abuse material.
 Following his arrest, his Twitter account was deactivated.

 On June 20, 2025, Wolf pleaded guilty to one felony charge of enticing a 15-year-old boy to have sex.
 The charge carried a mandatory prison sentence of ten years to life.
-On September 30, 2025, Wolf was sentenced to 19 years in prison.
+The information to which Wolf plead guilty notes several other acts including one instance trying to sexually abuse two children (a nine-year-old and a 14-year-old) and two separate occasions in which he attempted to arrange the sexual abuse of a pre-pubescent children with individuals claiming to be their guardians.
+Records of Wolf's communications showed that he repeatedly asked for child sexual abuse material from persons he believed to be minors, and that he distributed child sexual abuse material to 15 other individuals.

+At his change-of-plea proceeding, Wolf stated "I take full 100 percent responsibility for my actions and I am prepared for the consequences".

+On September 30, 2025, Wolf was sentenced to 19 years in prison, followed by 10 years of supervised release, and a $40,000 fine.
+Wolf forfeited multiple hard drives, smartphones, and computers authorities seized with evidence of child sexual abuse material or otherwise used in criminal activity.
+When completing his prison term, supervised release terms prohibit Wolf from viewing or possessing any form of pornography.
+He will be registered as a sex offender.

+Jay Clayton, the United States attorney for the Southern District of New York, wrote in a statement following his sentencing that "every New Yorker wants him and those like him off our streets for as long as possible and never again near our children" and that "there is no place for [him] in New York other than prison".